 How does RIC’s variable interest rate work?

-Learn about RIC’s interest rates, including what they are based on and how and when they may change
+Learn about RIC’s interest rates, including how and when they may change.

 What you will learn: